EngineAwesome/policies/incapacitated/index.md

 After 72 hours, if we do not receive a dispute response, we’ll be able to help with the following:

-* Cancelling the account, which will lead to deleting the account data.
-Please refer to our [Cancellation policy](../cancellation/index.md TODO) for more information.
+* Deleting the team, which will lead to deleting the account data.
+Please refer to our [Cancellation policy](https://engineawesome.com/about/policies/cancellations/) for more information.
 * Providing an export of the account contents.

 We delete all information shared with us for verification purposes immediately after we finish the verification process.